nsclass/nsclass.github.io/_posts/2020-06-14-vim-basic-commands.md

 - `y` to copy / “yank” (some other commands like d also copy)
 - `p` to paste
 - Lots more to learn: e.g. `~` flips the case of a character
+- `dG` will delete all lines until end of file.

 # Count